infra-monkey/ansible_role_postgresql_backup/README.md

 >This role does not manage pg_hba.conf.
 Thus make sure the host is authorized to connect to the database.

+>Use `pg_restore` to restore those backups.
+Make sure to set the appropriate options.

 # Security
 Git repositories and inventories must ***never*** expose contain sensitive information such as credentials.
 Make sure your sensitive variables are protected using a vault or similiar technology.